Gmousse/dataframe-js/README.md

 | undefined | 6         | undefined |
 ````

 **DataFrame is immutable** (lazy, for performance purposes).
-Then, each modification on DataFrame will return a new DataFrame decreasing bug risks and making your data more secure.
+Then, each modification on DataFrame will return a new DataFrame decreasing side effects and making your data more secure.

 **DataFrame is easy to use** with a simple API (closed to Spark or SQL) designed to manipulate data faster and easier than ever.

-**DataFrame is flexible** because you can switch from or to arrays and dictionnaries (hash, object) when you want.
+**DataFrame is flexible** because you can create DataFrames from multiple data format (array, object) and you can export your DataFrames into these (array, object, csv, json...).

 **DataFrame is modulable** because you can use additional modules (Stat and Matrix by default) or create your own.